“The marketing mix” aims to provide a complete framework for modern business models and marketing strategies across the entire customer journey.

 Applying the 7Ps to digital marketing

 Now that you understand the basic premise of the marketing mix, let’s take a closer look at the 7Ps model that’s most widely associated with it today.
-Let’s start by reminding ourselves of what the 7Ps stand for and explain a little bit about what they actually mean.
+Let’s start by reminding ourselves of what the 7Ps stand for and explain a bit about what they actually mean.

 - Product: The product or service, including its features, unique selling points and the overall quality on offer.